metaversecloud-com/sdk-bulletin-board-app/README.md

 - Key Asset: the data object attached to the dropped key asset can optionally store a theme id if you'd like the initial setup to be something other than Chalk the Block i.e. `{ themeId: "GRATITUDE" }
 - World: the data object attached to the world will store all information for each dropped scene indexed by `dropSceneId`.
 Data structure:
   - anchorAssets: an array of all of the dropped asset ids populated the first time the Key Asset is clicked,
-  - messages: a map indexed by messageId for each submitted message which includes the following properties `id, approved, imageUrl, message, userId, and userName`,
+  - messages: a map indexed by messageId for each submitted message which includes the following properties `id, approved, imageUrl, message, userId, and username`,
   - placedAssets: an array of all of the dropped asset ids added to the scene once a message has been approved,
   - theme: theme settings which include `id ("CHALK", "GRATITUDE", or "FRIENDSHIP), description, title, and subtitle`,
   - usedSpaces: an array of all of the anchorAssets that have been used to place an approved message thus far